 - Risk of grave, permanent injury to the mother's physical/mental health (allowing for reasonably foreseeable circumstances).

-- Substantial risk that, if the child were born, it would suffer such physical or mental abnormalities as to be seriously handicapped.
-Such TOPs must be conducted in an NHS hospital.
+- Substantial risk that, if the child were born, it would have such physical or mental abnormalities as to be seriously handicapped.
+Such terminations must be conducted in an NHS hospital.

-<1% of TOPs are performed after 20 weeks.
+A minority of terminations are performed after 20 weeks.
 This is usually following amniocentesis, or in very young girls who have concealed or not recognised the pregnancy

 - Confirm the patient is pregnant.